MikoStellio/appium_demo/README.md

 adb devices in the terminal _(make sure adb is set in your PATH)_.

 ### Run run_behave_tests.bat
 From root folder, run behave_package/test_runner/run_behave_tests.bat

+Or call the batch file in terminal
+from root folder, navigate to test_runner directory
+`run_behave_tests.bat`

 Or you can call behave from root
 `behave behave_package/behave/features`

+Issues with activating the .venv when running the run_behave_tests.bat means the path for calling the .venv is wrong.
+Set the correct path (usually inside the root of the python project)